-I recently completed the gazillionth draft of my novel (and by gazillionth I mean seventh) and after two clean read-throughs I felt like I was ready to start searching for an agent.
+I recently completed the gazillionth (seventh, to be precise) draft of my novel and after two clean read-throughs I felt like I was ready to start searching for an agent.

-My main criteria for an agent, other than getting someone who knows what they're doing, is finding one that gets me and my manuscript.
+My main criteria for an agent, other than experience, is finding one that gets me and my manuscript.
 So I set about searching for the agents of my favorite thrillers.
 This required some research because (1) I am horrible at remembering the names of books I've read, even if I loved them, and (2) I read a lot of books.

-So I turned to my Goodreads bookshelf and luckily was able to sort my list of read books by the rating I gave each of them.
+So I turned to my Goodreads bookshelf and sorted my list of read books by the rating I gave each of them.
 Turns out, I'm pretty stingy with a five-star rating (only 40 books to date have earned the distinction).
 To get five stars, my mind pretty much has to be blown.

-Only 6 of the 40 five-star books could be considered psychological thrillers, the genre of my novel.
+Only 6 of the 40 five-star books could be considered psychological thrillers, the genre I write in.
 I tend to be more lenient with the self-help and skill building books I read because if I take away just a couple nuggets of wisdom, I'm thrilled.
 I've also been pretty generous in rating some of my favorite childhood books like The Secret Garden and The Giver because they've had such a lasting impact on me.
 As for thrillers, I've read so many that the bar's been set pretty high.

 That said, a few have made the cut.
 If you're into thrillers, here are some of my favorites from the last few years.
 I linked each to their Goodreads page, if you're interested in a more detailed synopsis than the single sentence I've afforded each below.